-Students will receive a refund for fall from the difference between the deposit paid and the fall portion of the Student Health Insurance Plan (SHIP) and Doc Fee.
+Students will receive a deposit refund for fall.
+The deposit will be applied to the difference between the deposit paid and the fall portion of the Student Health Insurance Plan (SHIP) and Doc Fee.

-If you receive a Nonresident Tuition waiver or GSI Fee remission, it may reduce your scholarship if the total of the scholarship and these fee-specific awards exceed the cost of tuition & fees.
+If you receive a Nonresident Tuition waiver, it will reduce your scholarship to equal the total net cost of tuition and fees.
 The total of these awards cannot exceed the amount of assessed tuition & fees.

 CRB Alumni Fellowship Recipients

 You will be required to take six Center for Responsible Business course units.
 A list and other pertinent information can be found on the CRB website.

 You will be matched with a Haas alumni mentor working in your finance sector of interest.
 You will also receive networking opportunities with current fellows and with finance faculty.
 In turn, it is expected that you will pursue a finance related internship and serve as a mentor to future recipients as an alum in the finance industry.

 You will receive priority enrollment in some finance electives subject to availability.
 If a particular course is impacted, a lottery may be utilized to select students for the course.
 Consequently priority does not guarantee a spot rather it increases your chances for your preferred finance course.

 Continuation of fellowship benefits is contingent upon successful completion of an Investment Banking/Investment Management/Entrepreneurial Finance internship in the summer between your first and second years.
 You are to maintain professional good standing as a representative of the cultural norms of the school.

 You commit to taking a leadership role in applicable Club activities, including treks, networking events, Teach-ins, speaker series or panels.

 You will be matched with a mentor working in your sector of interest.
 You commit to mentoring new fellows after graduation when working in the field.